ufs-community/ufs-srweather-app/docs/UsersGuide/source/InputOutputFiles.rst

    wget https://noaa-ufs-srw-pds.s3.amazonaws.com/current_srw_release_data/fix_data.tgz
    tar -xzf fix_data.tgz

 Alternatively, users can download the static files individually from the `"fix" directory <https://noaa-ufs-srw-pds.s3.amazonaws.com/index.html#fix/>`__ of the SRW Data Bucket using the ``wget`` command for each required file.
-A list of ``wget`` commands with links is provided :ref:`here <StaticFilesList>` for the release v2.0.0 data.
+A list of ``wget`` commands with links is provided :ref:`here <StaticFilesList>` for the release v2.0.0 fix file data.
 Users will need to create an appropriate directory structure for the files when downloading them individually.
 The best solution is to download the files into directories that mirror the structure of the data bucket.

 The environment variables ``FIXgsm``, ``TOPO_DIR``, and ``SFC_CLIMO_INPUT_DIR`` indicate the path to the directories where the static files are located.
 After downloading the experiment data, users must set the paths to the files in ``config.sh``.
-Add the following code to the ``config.sh`` file and alter the variable paths accordingly:
+Add the following code to the ``config.sh`` file, and alter the variable paths accordingly:

 .. code-block:: console

-   FIXgsm="/path-to/fix/fix_am"
+   FIXgsm="</path-to/fix/fix_am>"
-   TOPO_DIR="/path-to/fix/fix_am/fix_orog"
+   TOPO_DIR="</path-to/fix/fix_am/fix_orog>"
-   SFC_CLIMO_INPUT_DIR="/path-to/fix_am/fix/sfc_climo/"
+   SFC_CLIMO_INPUT_DIR="</path-to/fix_am/fix/sfc_climo/>"

 .. _InitialConditions: